-Signature: Woodrow Deloria, Executive Director El Dorado County Transportation Commission As the undersigned Attorney for the above-named Applicant, I hereby affirm to the Applicant that it has the authority under state and local law to make and comply with the certifications and assurances as indicated on the foregoing pages.
-I further affirm that in my opinion, these certifications and assurances have been legally made and constitute legal and binding obligations of the Applicant.
-I further affirm to the Applicant that, to the best of my knowledge, there is no legislation or litigation pending or imminent that might adversely affect the validity of these certifications and assurances or of the performance of the described project.
-AFFIRMATION OF APPLICANT'S ATTORNEY For the El Dorado County Transportation Commission Signature: DeeAnne Gillick, Legal Counsel Sloan Sakai Yeung & Wong LLP
+Signature: Woodrow Deloria, Executive Director El Dorado County Transportation Commission As the under signed Attorney for the above-named Applicant, I hereby affirm to the Applicant that it has the author ority under state and local law to make and comply with the certifications and assurances as indicated on the foregoing pages.
+I further affirm that in my opinion, these certifications and assurances h nave been legally made and constitute legal and binding obligations of the Applicant. pending or in I further affirm to the Applicant that, to the best of my knowledge, there is no legislation or litigation pending or imminent that might adversely affect the validity of these certifications and assurances or of the performance of the described project.
+AFFIRMATION OF APPLICANT'S ATTORNEY For the El Do For the El Dorado County Transportation Commission Signature: Date: DeeAnne Gillick, Legal Counsel Sloan Sakai Yeung & Wong LLP